 In addition, the top of the bus is uncovered, something that children tend to love.
 Finally, many have an audio-guide in Spanish so that you can receive information about the places you pass through.

 Finally, a similar option to the tourist bus is the batobus.
 It is a boat that travels along the Seine stopping at the most important monuments on its banks.
 Children are sure to enjoy the boat ride through the city.

 Traveling with children to Paris does not mean not visiting the most important monuments of the city.
 For them to enjoy and not get bored, however, you have to change the way of seeing them and introduce activities that can make them excited.

 The views from the Eiffel Tower, for example, can be fascinating for the little ones.
 Going up is always a good idea and, in addition, at the entrance they will be given a game starring a character called Gus Gus with whom they will discover some curiosities of the monument.

 One of the factors that you should take into account when taking the children to this plan is the ascent to the Eiffel Tower.
 The stairs, although spectacular, may be too long for the little ones.
 Instead, the option to do it by elevator is much more comfortable and, therefore, more appropriate for them.

 What I would never pass up is the possibility of going up the Eiffel Tower with a guide who will explain all the secrets and curiosities of the tower.

 The same happens if you can take them to the terraces of the Notre Dame Cathedral.
 There they will not only contemplate the views, but you can also tell them the Disney version of the story of the famous hunchback.

-Don't limit yourself to the monuments: other great Parisian experiences for kids
+Don't limit yourself to monuments: other experiences for the little ones